 There are two ways to check your admission status: via the school portal and the JAMB portal.
-We have written out a guide below for you to follow to access your admission status.
+We have written out a comprehensive guide below for you to follow to access your admission status.

-1. Visit the NOUN website
+1. Visit https://nou.edu.ng/

 2. Click on “Admission Status”.